A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Abstract

 \section{Abstract}

-Generative Adversarial Networks (GANs) are the most popular image generation models that have achieved remarkable performance on various tasks.
+Generative Adversarial Networks (GANs) are the most popular image generation models that have achieved remarkable progress on various computer vision tasks.
 However, training instability is still one of the open problems for all GAN-based algorithms.
-In order to stabilize GANs training, some regularization and normalization techniques have been proposed to make the discriminator meet the Lipschitz continuity.
-In this paper, a new approach inspired by works on adversarial is proposed to stabilize the training process of GANs.
-It is found that sometimes the images generated by the generator play a role just like adversarial examples for discriminator during the training process, which might be a part of the reason for the unstable training of GANs.
-With this discovery, we propose a Direct Adversarial Training (DAT) method for the training process of GANs to improve its performance.
-We prove that the DAT method can minimize the Lipschitz constant of the discriminator adaptively.
-The advanced performance of the proposed method is verified on multiple baseline and SOTA networks, such as DCGAN, Spectral Normalization GAN, Self-supervised GAN, and Information Maximum GAN.
+Quite a number of methods have been proposed to stabilize the training of GANs, the focuses of which were respectively put on the loss functions, regularization and normalization technologies, training algorithms, and model architectures.
+Different from the above methods, in this paper, a new perspective on stabilizing GANs training is presented.
+It is found that sometimes the images produced by the generator act like adversarial examples of the discriminator during the training process, which may be part of the reason causing the unstable training of GANs.
+With this finding, we propose the Direct Adversarial Training (DAT) method to stabilize the training process of GANs.
+Furthermore, we prove that the DAT method is able to minimize the Lipschitz constant of the discriminator adaptively.
+The advanced performance of DAT is verified on multiple loss functions, network architectures, hyper-parameters{,} and datasets.
+Specifically, DAT achieves significant improvements of $11.5\%$ FID on CIFAR-100 unconditional generation based on SSGAN, $10.5\%$ FID on STL-10 unconditional generation based on SSGAN, and $13.2\%$ FID on LSUN-Bedroom unconditional generation based on SSGAN.
 Code will be available at \url{https://github.com/iceli1007/DAT-GAN}